 - Freddie the Fox Gets His Chickenpox Shots!
 Commissioned by North Carolina Department of Health and Human Services; used with permission

 - Scrub Club - A fun and educational animated site where kids can learn about health and hygiene.

 - Back to School Checklist Poster

 - Stay Healthy, Cover Your Cough

 School-Based Influenza Immunization Clinics

-In 2014, the New Hampshire Immunization Program (NHIP) partnered with eight Public Health Networks to organize school-based influenza immunization clinics.
-These clinics were held in the North Country, Upper Valley, Central NH, Carroll County, Greater Sullivan, Winnipesaukee, Capital Area, and Strafford County regions of the state.
-The clinics were an overwhelming success – vaccinating over 7,200 students from 130 schools against influenza!
+In 2015, the New Hampshire Immunization Program (NHO) partnered with eight Regional Public Health Networks to organize school-based influenza immunization clinics.
+These clinics were held in the North Country, Upper Valley, Center NH, Carroll County, Greater Sullivan, Winnipesaukee, and Capital Area regions of the state.
+The clinics were an overwhelming success – vaccinating 7,000 from 133 schools against influenza!

-The Public Health Networks worked with the school nurses to schedule clinic times, distribute and collect consent forms, and ensure a safe clinic environment.
-The NHIP provided the vaccines along with financial and technical support.
+The Public Health Networks worked with the Medical Reserve Corps, volunteers, nursing school students and school nurses to schedule clinic times, distribute and collect consent forms, and ensure a safe clinic environment.
+The NHIP provided the vaccine along with financial and technical support.

-Parents appreciated the clinics because they didn't have to miss work to get their child immunized.
-School nurses liked it because their school had less illness during the 2014-2015 season.
+Parents appreciated the clinics because they didn’t have to miss work to get their child immunized.
+School nurses liked it because their schools had less illness during the 2015-2016 influenza season.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.